 Given the limited size of a group (3-6), when a person is placed in a group, it is important that the perspective they bring is diverse and unique.
 Research suggests that optimizing groups for diversity, especially in relation to gender (Computers in Human Behavior, 2015) and ethnicity (International Journal of Intercultural Relations, 2002), yields better learning and behavioral outcomes.

 Gordon Allport's 1954 "contact hypothesis", and several decades of subsequent research, reveals that the more contact people have with those who are different, the greater they understand them and feel connected to them (APA, 2001).
-A meta-analysis of over 500 studies on intergroup contact revealed that interacting face to face with people who have different backgrounds reduces out-group prejudice 94% of the time (APA, 2006).
+A meta-analysis of over 500 studies on intergroup contact revealed that interacting with people who have different backgrounds reduces out-group prejudice 94% of the time (APA, 2006).
 Of particular interest to organizations is that fostering divides across function and geography is also critical as it breaks down silos, enhances institutional knowledge transfer and empowers diverse candidates to build a wide professional network (Organizational Dynamics, 2017).

 Program Duration and Scope

 Because people forget 90% of what they learn within 7 days after a one-time training(PLoS One, 2015), it is critical that learning is spaced out over time, so that it can be reinforced, woven into the flow of work, identity, and diverse relationships can develop.
-Research suggests that the optimal number of sessions for a social learning experience is 5-6 sessions (Imperative, 2021, Peele, Asbaty, 2020).
+Research suggests that the optimal number of sessions for a social learning experience is 5-6 sessions (Hurst, 2021, Peele, Asbaty, 2020).
 Further, as we’ve explored, to effect a culture change across an entire population, such as an organization, at least 25% of the population must adopt a new belief or practice a new behavior before a broader culture shift begins (Centola, 2021).

 While the aforementioned research is relatively new, building diverse relationships around a shared purpose has been central to many of our greatest innovations and proudest moments as a nation.
-From Farm Aid in the 1980's, to the Jigsaw method to racially integrate Texas schools in the 1970's, to the racial collaboration that put Neil Armstrong on the moon in the 1960's, and our nation's rapid WWII mobilization in the 1940's, we continually come back to the same conclusion: we are better, kinder and stronger together.
+From Farm Aid in the 1980's, to the Jigsaw method to racially integrate Texas schools in the 1970's, to the diverse collaboration that put Neil Armstrong on the moon in the 1960's, and our nation's rapid WWII mobilization in the 1940's, we continually come back to the same conclusion: we are better, kinder and stronger together.

-As long as we discover something new about ourselves and share that with people who are different in a safe container, we experience empathy and trust across differences, and we achieve the unimaginable.
+As long as we discover something new about ourselves and share that with people who are different in a safe container, we experience empathy and trust across differences, and we can achieve the unimaginable.
 Given the power of purpose and small, diverse peer learning groups, are you ready to unleash the potential of your people and transform your organization?

 In the next chapter, we'll explore a few more important rules of the game.